Pushing the Limits of Block Rotations in Post-Training Quantization: Theoretical Analysis of Outlier Suppression

-\end{restatable} {Given activation vector \( X \) and an atomic block size \( b' \), the worst-case post-rotation outlier increases by a factor of \( \sqrt{k} \) as the block size is increased to \( b = kb' \).
-This behavior reflects the inherent pessimism of a worst-case analysis: increasing \( b \) increases the number of terms contributing to each rotated coordinate and, in the worst case, their signs can constructively align {with the Hadamard matrix}.
-While this deterministic perspective is informative, it does not explicitly capture the behavior encountered in practice as the interaction between the block structure of rotation \( \Tilde{R} \) and the local geometry of activation \( X \) is non-trivial.}
+\end{restatable} {Given \( X \) and atomic block size \( b' \), increasing the block size to \( b = kb' \) causes the worst-case post-rotation outlier to grow by a factor of \( \sqrt{k} \).
+This arises from the inherent pessimism of worst‑case analysis: larger \(b\) increases the number of terms contributing to each rotated coordinate, and these terms can, in the worst case, align constructively with the Hadamard matrix.
+Although this deterministic view is informative, it does not directly model expected behavior, since the interaction between the block structure of \(\Tilde{R}\) and the local geometry of \(X\) is non‑trivial.}